manujeevanprakash/kyc-eval/README.md

 ## Part of a larger series

-This prototype supports the PMExaminer article series on evaluating agentic AI in regulated financial services — combining Hamel Husain's AI evals framework with OSFI E-23 and KYC compliance workflows.
+This prototype supports the PMExaminer article series on evaluating agentic AI in regulated financial services.

 Read the series: [PMExaminer.com](https://pmexaminer.com)